jomefavourite/jomefavourite/README.md

 I know right!
 My name "Favourite" seems odd to call out but that's my name.
 You can also call me Favour but I prefer my original name.

 I'm a Computer Science student based at Nigeria, interested with Web Technologies.
-I write to share the little I think I know or have been taught @hashnode.
+I write to share the little I think I know or learning @hashnode.

 <!-- I'm currently: